-Each divisional form or weapon routine must be three (3) minutes or less.
+Each divisional form or weapon routine must be four (4) minutes or less.
 Four (4) minutes is allowed for each form or weapon routine in the runoff grands and or the daytime overall grands and or the Night-Time Finals.
 Four (4) minutes is allowed for the Traditional Challenge, team form and/or demo routine as a four (4) minutes time limit.
-Any competitor, team form or team demo that goes over the allowed time limit is automatically disqualified.
-At the 2 minutes 45-second mark (3 minutes 45 seconds for overall grands, Demos, Team Forms and Team Weapons) of a competitor's form, the timekeeper will shout out "FIFTEEN SECONDS".
+Competitors who exceed the 4 minutes will be disqualified, regardless of warnings given by any officials, judges or scorekeepers.